Differential Graded Categories are k-linear Stable Infinity Categories: The Main Theorem

 \section{The Main Theorem}

 \mbox{}\\ We now prove the main theorem of this paper.
-We show that if $R$ is an $E_{\oo}$-ring spectrum, then the $\oo$-category of module categories over $R \dash Mod$ in $(Cat^{perf}_{\oo})^{\otimes}$ corresponds to the underlying $\oo$-category of categories enriched in $R$-module spectra.
+We show that if $R$ is an $E_{\oo}$-ring spectrum, then the $\oo$-category of module categories over $\Perf(R)$ in $Cat^{perf}_{\oo}$ corresponds to the underlying $\oo$-category of categories enriched in $R$-module spectra with weak equivalences as Morita equivalences.
 Note that in particular, $Hk$ is an $E_{\oo}$-ring spectrum, and this will provide the link between dg categories over $k$ and $k$-linear stable $\oo$-categories.
 We will discuss this more in the next section.
 We first state and prove our theorem.

-Let $W'$ be the class of Morita equivalences in $Cat_{\cS}$ and let $W$ be the class of Morita equivalences in $Mod_{R \dash Mod^{cell}}(Cat_{\cS})$.
-Note that these Morita equivalences are determined by the forgetful functor to $Cat_{\cS}$.
+Let $W$ be the class of Morita equivalences in $Cat_{\cS}$ and let $W'$ be the class of Morita equivalences in $\Mod_{\Perf(R)^{\cell}}(Cat_{\cS})$.
+Recall these Morita equivalences are determined by the forgetful functor to $Cat_{\cS}$.
 The natural monoidal functor

 defined by the localization of symmetric monoidal $\oo$-categories (which exists by \cite[4.1.3.4]{HA}) determines a natural map